 Bottom: Bronwyn is enveloped in the Veil

 Elaine Pagels wrote "The Gnostic Gospels" (1979), a scholarly treatise on the disparate views colliding in early Christianity, including how women initially found an unusually open opportunity to express their spirituality through it.
 "I was reading lots of women theologians, including Elaine Pagels," Lee says, "who certainly influenced the part of Galatia's story that featured the Troikani actors."
-A trio of actors with the same mind, these characters share the blame for the catastrophically bad play "Archeorganaapocolypsia" that they were part of.
-As they morph through their parts as the Holy Trinity, Galatia eyerolls, "Yeah...sucked meat!
+A trio of actors with a shared mind, these characters share the shame for being in the catastrophically bad play "Archeorganaapocolypsia".
+As they morph through their parts as the Holy Trinity, Galatia eyerolls, "Yeah... sucked meat!
 I thought they shot you guys."

 STARSTRUCK has a few other explorations of religion and spirituality:

 -The March Baptists preach the word of 'Zed, the Dangling' in their Brand New Testament: from their 27 Amendments to the 10 Commandments; "3) Thou shalt talk louder than anyone else in the room."
 They are fundamentalist zealots allied with the space military and a corrupt, would-be dictator.
 (Hmmm, let me try to think of an historical precedent for that.)